Welcome to Butterfly Language, a look at the world inside and outside my head!

 But this thing was still in our lives.
 In her life—because she began to drastically change.
 And in my life—as if some sort of second-hand spiritual contamination had taken place.

 My friend became…way darker.
 She started dressing in these very “Goth” clothes and makeup—or rather, what her perception was of such based on pop-culture and one British “lifestyle” magazine we got at a head shop in the West Village.
-It was the sort of “change” in a person that feels so on-the-nose, like from a bad early-to-mid 1990s horror movie.
+It was the sort of “change” in a person that feels so on-the-nose, like from a bad 1980s horror movie.

 Her dogmatic opinions about “right” and “wrong” magick became more intense…though at the same time, she seemed to be practicing a far more “black” type of magick.
 She started researching basic blood stuff—you know, kinda mixing the occult with vampires, her other obsession.
-And she started talking about cursing other people—I don’t think she actually told me she had cursed anybody yet, but she did seem more interested in that basic concept.
+And she started talking about cursing other people—I don’t think she actually told me she had cursed anybody yet, but she did seem interested in the basic concept.

 Did I mention we had a lot of paranormal crazy scary shit happen to us during that time?
-Well, yes, that happened.
+Well, yes—that happened.
 A lot of psychic dreams and morbid premonitions that came true.
 She believed she was being followed by some sort of “Men in Black.”
 She was spontaneously channeling shit (including info on a creature she called “LAM”—which, if you know the occult provenance of Lam, is all sorts of fucked up).
 I had weird flashing lights shit happen in my house, sudden “hot spots” that smelled like brimstone, and TONS of occult/out-of-body dreams.

 So to the person sort of hearing all this for the first time…well, 1st, it can all be dismissed as a Creepypasta I just made up as a social experiment because God knows, how many fucking times have I discussed exactly that topic?
 Tons.
 So that, I admit, can be the first easy conclusion to make.